zihmm/craftcms-excerpt/README.md

 ### Installation

-1. Upload this directory to `craft/plugins/excerpt/` on your server.
+1. Upload the `excerpt` directory to `craft/plugins/excerpt/` on your server.
 2. Enable the plugin under Craft Admin > Settings > Plugins

 ### Use